 The tax situation often plays a major role in the choice of a new company car.
-As the automotive sector evolves ever more quickly and becomes ever greener, the tax rules are being adapted to keep pace.
+As the automotive sector evolves ever more quickly and becomes ever more electric, the tax rules are being adapted to keep pace.
 But what are the main points you need to consider when choosing a tax-efficient company car?
-What vehicle costs are tax-deductible and what will the rules be from 2020 onwards?
+What vehicle costs are tax-deductible and what will the new rules?
 Is it better to buy or lease a company car?
 We’ve put together some information for your convenience.

 1. New ‘carbon emissions formula’ for calculating tax-deductibility

 The legislator is introducing a new ‘carbon emissions formula’ for calculating the tax-deductibility of car and fuel costs based on the vehicle’s CO2 emissions.
 The new formula, which applies for both corporation tax (companies) and personal income tax (the self-employed and sole traders), is as follows:

 DEDUCTION % = 120% - (0.5 x coefficient x CO2 emissions in grams per kilometre)

 coefficient for diesel vehicles and diesel variants (e.g., hybrid diesels) = 1